Loopring/protocols/packages/loopring_v3/DESIGN.md

   );
 ```

 This transaction is used to update the fee bips expected for each trade by the account.
 Like other AMM designs, this is simply done by increasing the price of the token being sold, not by an additional token transfer, and is part of the AMM formula implemented in the protocol.
-It is also used to set the AMM weight of the specified token.
-The weights of the token directly impact the curve followed by the AMM.
+It is also used to set the AMM weight (the virtual balance) of the specified token.
+The weights of the tokens directly impact the curve followed by the AMM.

 The transaction also makes the balance of the specified token in the account available in the data-availability data.
 This is to facilitate efficient communication between layer 1 and layer 2.
 This is especially useful for the necessary logic needed on layer 1 to e.g., manage pool contracts for the AMM.